How Much Does 2D Animation Cost and How Long Does It Take?

 If you’ve ever Googled “how much does a 30–60 second 2D animation cost,” you’ve probably seen answers all over the place.
 Some say $5,000–$30,000, while others throw out numbers as high as $100,000–$500,000.
 Pretty wild for such a short video, right?

 Here’s the thing.
-On average, a 2D animator makes about $39 an hour (according to ZipRecruiter) this also vary depending on the experience they has.
+On average, a 2D animator makes about $39 an hour this also vary depending on the experience they has.
 Most studios say a 1-minute video can take anywhere from 3 to 8 weeks to produce.
 If one person handled everything from script to final render, that alone would come out to around $7,800.
 But that’s not the reality.
 Real projects usually involve more than one animator, plus scriptwriters, storyboard artists, project managers, and editors.
 On top of that, you’ve got software subscriptions, tool costs, and revisions that add up quickly.

 Who you hire also makes a big difference: